abderrahmane-salmi/Studynet/README.md

 <img src="https://i.imgur.com/QqJ4wyo.jpg" alt="Teacher creation2" width="300"/>

 The admins can oversee the organization of the classes and can report any class that is deemed problematic for any reason.
-The teacher that created the reported class will instantly receive a push notification informing him of the report.
+The teacher that created the reported class will instantly receive a push notification informing them of the report.

 <img src="https://i.imgur.com/LIfVav7.jpg" alt="Teacher creation2" width="300"/>
 <img src="https://i.imgur.com/iFb7U6k.jpg" alt="Teacher creation2" width="300"/>